marklasia/smart-contracts/WORST-CASE-SCENARIOS.md

 | ----------- | -------- |
 | Medium      | Very Low |

-Currently we only check for whitelist status during the initial sale of tokens.
-If a buyer of a token wants to send their token to a 3rd party afterwards, they're free to do so at the moment.
-However, it's not unlikely that regulations will come into play at some point forcing us to check both sender and receiver before allowing a `transfer()` to happen.
+Currently, we only check for whitelist status during the initial sale of tokens.
+If a buyer of a token wants to send their token to a 3rd party afterward, they're free to do so at the moment.
+However, it's not unlikely that regulations change at some point forcing us to check both sender and receiver before allowing a `transfer()` to happen.

 #### Mitigation Steps
 - We've built this in behind a feature flag already
 - We just need to call `toggleWhitelistTransfers` on all active PoA tokens, to set the boolean flag `whitelistTransfers` which enables checking that both `_to` and `_from` are whitelisted

-### Preven bad actor from transferring PoaTokens but NOT from receiving payouts
+### Prevent bad actor from transferring PoaTokens but NOT from receiving payouts
 | Probability | Severity |
 | ----------- | -------- |
 | Medium      | Very Low |

-There can be a case where a bad actor needs to be prevented from transferring tokens.
-For example, we might receive a court order against a certain individual.
+There can be a case where we need to prevent a bad actor from transferring tokens.
+For example, we might receive a court order against a particular individual.
 Or we find out that their KYC data was invalid or fraudulent.

 #### Mitigation Steps
 - Call `toggleWhitelistTransfers` to turn on the `transfer()` whitelist